surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 - [oidc-agent](https://github.com/indigo-dc/oidc-agent): a client-side
   tool for obtaining OIDC access tokens

+The different tools and the points they address are shown in the table:

 |                                  | pam-ssh-oidc | motley-cue | mccli | oidc-agent |  | OIDC-OP | External VO mgmt |
 |----------------------------------|--------------|------------|-------|------------|--|---------|------------------|